Anca0803/AWS-Application-Load-Balancer-Project-EC2-Web-Servers-in-a-Custom-VPC/README.md

 **Step-by-Step Setup**

-- Created a custom VPC for logical network isolation
+- Create a custom VPC for network isolation

-- Create an Internet Gateway and attach to VPC
+- Create an Internet Gateway and attach it to the VPC

-- Create Route Table and associate with created subnets

-- Created two public subnets, each in a different Availability Zone
+- Create 2 public subnets attached to our VPC => each in a different Availability Zone (A and B) .I chose the IP ranges for each of them

+- Create Route Table to allow internet access from the public subnets through the Internet Gateway.
+      => Link it with the VPC
+      => Associate it with the subnets created
+      => Associate the route with Internet Gateway in order to be accesible via Internet

-- Generated an SSH key pair to securely connect to the EC2 instances
+- Create 2 EC2 instances (AMI- Ubuntu)

-- Launched two Ubuntu EC2 instances, one per subnet
+      => I create a RSA Key Pair for security
+      => attach them with the VPC created & subnets (EC2 1: in AZ A, EC2 2:in AZ B)
+      => assign public IP

-- Used user data to install Apache and serve a basic HTML page showing the hostname and IP
+      => create Security Groups (type: ssh -source type: Anywhere  & type: HTML -source type: Anywhere) => use user data to install Apache and serve a basic HTML page showing the hostname and IP:

-- Created a target group and registered the EC2s
+      #!/bin/bash
+      yes | sudo apt update
+      yes | sudo apt install apache2
+      echo "<h1>Server Details</h1><p><strong>Hostname:</strong> $(hostname)</p><p><strong>IP Address:</strong> $(hostname -       I | cut -d' ' -f1)</p>" | sudo tee /var/www/html/index.html
+      sudo systemctl restart apache2

+   => I launch the instances , copy the public IPs and check if the Apache2 worked => OK

+- Create a Instance type Target Groupe =>  ALB will point to this target group => Protocol version : HTTP1
+    => register targets: both EC2 instances

-- Set up an Application Load Balancer, attached it to the VPC, and connected it to the target group
+- Set up an Application Load Balancer (ALB)
+   => scheme: Internet facing
+   => attached it to the VPC created,
+   => mapp it with the subnets created
+   => create a Security Group for ALB: HTTP , Source- Anywhere in order to allow the access via Internet => Listener: HTTP - Forward to => Target group created

--  Accessing the public URL of the ALB, demonstrating load distribution between the two instances.
+-  Accessing the public DNS name of the ALB, demonstrating load distribution between the two instances.

 **Why did I use an Application Load Balancer?**